North American Free Trade Agreement

 - Canada’s dairy supply management system, which places limits on foreign imports is maintained.

 - Patent changes on biologics in the original agreement were to be set at 10 year for all countries.
 However, the Protocol of Amendments removed this provision, leaving the patent period the same as it was under NAFTA – five years in Mexico, 12 years in U.S. and eight years in Canada.

 - The term of copyright was extended from 50 years after an author’s death to 70 years.

 - The terms of USMCA will remain in effect for a period of 16 years, at which time the parties can choose to revisit and/or renegotiate those terms, or withdraw from the agreement altogether.

 - However, after six years, the term of USMCA’s sunset (16 years) can be revisited and potentially extended if the parties feel doing so would be beneficial.

 You must know that every country operates under a special customs law regarding the moving of goods entering or leaving their borders.
-Customs regulations and laws of import and export of goods are constantly changing in Canada and the USA, sometimes even on a daily basis.
+Customs regulations and laws of import and export of goods are constantly changing in free trade agreement Canada and the USA, sometimes even on a daily basis.

 Milestime Inc Customs Brokerage Division is responsible to monitor all these rules and regulations changes and ensure that they are followed properly, in order to process customs clearance of the goods quickly as possible without any delays and issues for the individual or business.

-Improve your freight shipping with our experienced logistics professionals, on demand capacity and 24/7/365 tracking and tracing access.
-With the same day, planned and contractual service capabilities, we would be more than happy to help you to manage your freight and to solve your the most difficult logistics demands.
+mprove your Customs Solutions with our experienced logistics professionals, on demand capacity and 24/7/365 tracking and tracing access to prevent your goods from getting stuck at the border.
+With the same day, planned and contractual service capabilities, we would be more than happy to help you with your freight and to solve your the most difficult logistics demands.
 Any shipping need can be met by our experienced freight specialists who will effectively help to create a custom solution that fits your budget and delivery requirements.
-Call 647-686-6434 or fill in the contact form to request more information about our Logistics Services.